Last updated: February 2, 2026

 Here are some quick, straight-to-the-point answers to the questions I get asked most often.

 No indicator is 100% accurate because they don’t predict the future; they highlight probabilities based on past data.
 Their real value comes when you use them as a guide.
-A level is just a point of interest until movement of prices, like a strong rejection candle, confirms its significance.
+A level is just a point of interest until price action, like a strong rejection candle, confirms its significance.

 Keep it simple.
 The best place to start is with a Moving Average (like the 50 EMA) to see dynamic levels in a trend, paired with the RSI to practice spotting overbought/oversold confirmation.
 This combination teaches you the core skill of combining a level with strength.